Personal Trauma including Childhood, sexual and domestic trauma and violence (C-PTSD)

 Changing the narrative to a positive and useful functional story and meaning makes a huge difference in enabling resilience and recovery.
 According to Meichenbaum, those who survive without trauma have a natural inclination towards this.
 Those who are effected already have a negative personal narrative because of existing issues.

-Stuart is a Certified Clinical Trauma Professional (CCTP) and Complex Trauma and Dissociative Disorder Professional (CCTP-II), and is also certified in the specialist use of Hypnosis, Neuroscience and mind/body approaches in Trauma treatment.
+Stuart is an Advanced Certified Clinical Trauma Professional (ACCTS) and Complex Trauma and Dissociative Disorder Professional (CCTP-II), and is also certified in the specialist use of Hypnosis, Neuroscience and mind/body approaches in Trauma treatment.
 Stuart is a widely qualified psychotherapist, analyst, therapist and hypnotherapist.
-Stuart is registered with the FHT (who hold a PSA AR) under Mindfulness (as well as Hypnotherapy and EMMETT).
-He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.
+Stuart is registered with the CNHC (who hold a PSA AR) under Hypnotherapy.
+He has several competency certifications in Clinical application of Mindfulness for Clients and Groups and Specialist Certification in Mindfulness.

 Trauma, Grief, Abuse, Domestic violence, childhood abuse, childhood violence, psychological abuse, emotional abuse, gas lighting, PTSD, post traumatic stress disorder, co dependency, emotional violence, moving on from trauma, moving on from abuse, psychotherapy, psychoanalysis, Gestalt, Mindfulness, DBT, CBT, CBASP, CBA, CBH, hypnotherapy, hypnoanalysis, analysis, psychotherapist, psychoanalyst, hypnoanalyst, hypnotherapist, Edinburgh, Glasgow, Falkirk, Scotland